System Dynamics is the Best Way to Avoid Harming Your Business

-System dynamics is an integral part of my own enterprises because it’s so good at bringing individual employees together and getting them functioning as a true team.
+System dynamics is an integral part of my own enterprises because it’s so good at bringing individual employees together and turning them into a true team.

-More and more entrepreneurs similarly recognize this about system dynamics.
-They also are coming in ever larger numbers to appreciate its other benefits.
+More and more entrepreneurs are recognizing this about system dynamics.
+They also are coming to appreciate its other benefits.
 As such, their embrace of system dynamics is letting them obtain better performance, more efficiency, greater agility, happier customers, higher revenues, and enhanced profitability.

 They view system dynamics as medicine to help cure what ails their companies.
 They find it great for relieving pain and restoring vitality.
 But more than that they see that it enables them to stop merely treating symptoms and instead treat the disease.